sock-tracker/sock-tracker-be/README.md

-# Sock Tracker Backend
+# Socky Backend

-Backend repository for the Sock Tracker application
+Backend repository for the Socky application

 ## Usage